 It can be near to you or your house an animal is defecating.
 Each day animal kingdom in this world is producing roughly enough dung that can match the total volume of water pouring over the Victoria Falls.
 Its huge quantity, isn’t it?
 But why this planet isn’t covered by this stuff.
-In this post we will learn “Why isn’t the world covered in poop?”
+In this post, we will learn “Why isn’t the world covered in poop?”
 So stay with us!

 Now come to the third group of dung beetles.
 This group of dung beetles takes the most straightforward approached.
 They lay their egg directly into the ding pat.
 This also makes their offspring more vulnerable to the prediction than those of the tunnelers and rollers.
-When the larvae feed, they riddle the dung pat into tunnels and leaving remains that’s quickly colonized by bacteria’s and fungi.
+When the larvae feed, they riddle the dung pat into tunnels and leaving remains that are quickly colonized by bacteria’s and fungi.
 Inside the tunnels ball and pat once the larvae hatched they consume the dung before metamorphosing into a pupa.
 Then pupa becomes adult beetles.

 Effects on Environment: